 Where to Stay in Denver

 The stylish, centrally-located Hotel Monaco is within walking distance to the city’s best attractions.
 Guests can enjoy a complimentary wine hour, loaner bikes, and yoga mats in every room, and for those travelling with a furry companion, the hotel allows pets of all sizes.

 Located in Denver’s Union Station, The Crawford Hotel is a modern, chic option offering unique artwork and architectural features, and an unbeatable view of the Rocky Mountains, all from one of the city’s trendiest neighborhoods, LoDo.
 Bonus for baseball fans – the Crawford is just walking distance to Coors Field!

 For fans of contemporary art and design, The Art Hotel provides modern presentation with classic technique.
 The hotel acts as a miniature art museum, boasts one of the best restaurants in Denver, and offers sweeping views of the city from the rooftop FIRE Terrace.

 Originally built as a bank in 1910, Magnolia Hotel mixes a historic facade with newly renovated rooms, restaurant, and meeting spaces.
 The central location allows ease of access to local attractions, and in-house restaurant Harry’s Bar was rated “one of the best places to chill” by the Denver Post.

 For a charming and historic stay in lower downtown, The Oxford Hotel stands as Denver’s oldest hotel still in-operation.
 Don’t be fooled by the hotel’s history and antique furniture; the hotel has an onsite business centre, fitness centre, spa and salon. *Fun fact: Past guests of the Oxford include Theodore Roosevelt and the Dalai Lama.

 Where to Eat, Drink, or Host an Event in Denver

 A trip to Denver is not complete without a visit to Rioja on Larimer Square, where the Denver foodie scene was born.
 Winner of the James Beard Foundation’s “Best Chef, Southwest”, Rioja brings together local and Mediterranean ingredients in a fine dining setting that also accommodates full buyouts or semi-private dining for groups of up to 34.

 Whether it’s dinner for two, happy hour, or private function you’re looking for, Coohills offers custom designed menus for groups from 6 to 400 people, with a focus on local, regional, and farm-fresh ingredients.
 The restaurant features and open kitchen, uniquely modern interior design, and a spacious outdoor terrace.
 Private rooms with A/V are available and the adjoining bridge can be used for larger events.

 Located just minutes from the Colorado Convention Center, Guard & Grace is a modern steakhouse focused on wood-fired fare.
 This 9,000 square foot space is located in the heart of Downtown Denver’s business center, and offers private rooms with full A/V, complimentary valet, and a walk-in wine cellar!

 Featuring a fireplace lounge, three intimate patios and an exhibition kitchen, Tavernetta is an upscale Italian restaurant centrally located in Union Station.
 Brought to you by the James Beard Award winning team of Frasca Food and Wine, Tavernetta is the perfect setting for intimate dining, social gatherings, or business occasions.

 For a unique event venue that’s bound to stand out, the D&F Tower offers panoramic views in an elegant setting, located in the heart of the city.
 This historic building caters to events of all kinds, and can host up to 150 guests.

 What to See & Do in Denver

-- Denver is home to eight professional sports teams including the Denver Broncos, Colorado Rockies, and the Denver Nuggets.
+Located on the city’s oldest and most historic block, Larimer Square is a vibrant collection of restaurants, shops, bars & clubs.
+Whether you’re looking for a local boutique or the best of Denver’s nightlife, this is the place to start!
+Denver is home to eight professional sports teams including the Denver Broncos, Colorado Rockies, and the Denver Nuggets.
 Catching a live a game couldn’t be easier, with the Pepsi Center, Coors Field, and Sports Authority Field all within walking distance from Downtown Denver.

 Denver is home to a number of must-see cultural attractions, including the Denver Art Museum, Clyfford Still Museum, Botanic Gardens, Museum of Nature & Science, and the Denver Zoo.
 Visitors can pick up a 3-day Mile High Culture Pass for access to these attractions, plus discounts on the city’s bike sharing program and more.

 Some of the best shopping, bars and restaurants in Denver can be found in Union Station, the city’s vibrant transportation hub.
 Built in 1914 as railway station, the building recently underwent a major renovation, reopening in 2014 as a mixed-use building while still serving as the city’s center for transportation.